esi-neuroscience/syncopy/doc/source/quickstart/quickstart.rst

 .. image:: wavelet_spec.png
    :height: 250px

 Again, we see a strong 30Hz signal in the 1st channel, and channel 2 is devoid of any rhythms.
-However now we also get information along the time axis, the dampening of the harmonic in channel 1 is clearly visible for later time points.
+However, in contrast to the ``method=mtmfft`` call,  now we also get information along the time axis.
+The dampening of the harmonic over time in channel 1 is clearly visible.

-An improved method, the superlet transform, providing super-resolution time-frequency representations can be computed via ``method='superlet'``, see :func:`~syncopy.freqanalysis` for more details and examples.
+An improved method, the superlet transform, providing super-resolution time-frequency representations can be computed via ``method='superlet'``, see :func:`~syncopy.freqanalysis` for more details.